grover/homebridge-screen/docs/config/hivilux.md

 | down | FFEEEEEEEE |
 | stop | FFEEEEEECC |

 Unfortunately these screens lack positional feedback or command responses.
 As such it is impossible to determine if the command has been accepted, rejected, is in progress or has completed.
+See below for an alternative positioning system.

 ## Hardware setup